limpyd/redis-limpyd-jobs/README.md

 When the callback (or the `execute` method) is finished, without having raised any exception, the job is considered successful, and the `job_success` method is called, with the job and the queue in which it was found, and the return value of the callback method.

-This method updates the `end` and `status` fields of the job, moves the job into the `success` list of the queue, then log the message returned by `job_success_message` and finally call, if defined, the `on_success` method of the job.
+This method remove the `queued` flag of the job,  updates its `end` and `status` fields, moves the job into the `success` list of the queue, then log the message returned by `job_success_message` and finally call, if defined, the `on_success` method of the job.

 ##### `job_success_message`